NCUR

 7. Priority will be given to students that followed UWL registration guidelines, including entering the correct Undergraduate Research Office Coordinator Information.
 Note: this person and their contact information will be determined on an annual basis.
 Please refer to the email you received from SRCEL regarding NCUR registration.
 Failure to follow UWL registration guidelines may result in disqualification from receiving URC travel support to attend NCUR.

-Do not register until you have heard whether UWL will be funding your travel.
+Do not register until you have heard whether SRCEL will be funding your travel.
+SRCEL will notify you whether or not your travel will be funded immediately after NCUR decisions are communicated.

-Deadline for Early Conference Registration January 31, 2023
+Deadline for early conference registration January 31, 2024

 Other Conference Opportunities